education.vic.gov.au

 Accessing the PRSE on SPOT

-The PRSE is available on SPOT 2 terms before the review.
+The school's PRSE template is available on SPOT 2 terms before the review.

 Finalising the PRSE

-For further information or questions regarding SPOT refer to the SPOT troubleshooting guide (DOCX)External Link (staff login required) or contact the School Planning and Annual Reporting Unit via SPOT.Support@education.vic.gov.au
+For further information or questions regarding SPOT, refer to the SPOT troubleshooting guide (DOCX)External Link (staff login required) or contact the School Planning, Review and Annual Reporting Unit via SPOT.Support@education.vic.gov.au

-The first formal day of a school review is known as the 'validation day' and is where the panel will:
+The first formal day of a school review is known as 'review day 1' and is where the panel will:

-• identify specific areas of the school’s practices, particularly related to the Framework for Improving Student Outcomes (FISO 2.0) core elements, that require investigation and analysis through fieldwork
+• identify specific areas of the school’s practices, particularly related to the Framework for Improving School Outcomes (FISO) 2.0 core elements, that require further investigation and analysis through fieldwork

-The principal chairs the validation day, the reviewer facilitates, and other panel members actively participate throughout the day.
+For review day 1, the principal is the chair, the reviewer facilitates, and other panel members actively participate throughout the day.

 Fieldwork